 Physics in relation to chemistry: The study of the structure of the atom, radioactivity X-ray diffraction etc. has brought about a revolution in the present day chemistry.
-These studies helped to rearrangement of elements in the periodic table, to detect even bonding, to understand complex chemical structures etc.
+These studies helped to rearrange elements in the periodic table, to detect even bonding, to understand complex chemical structures etc.

 Physics in relation to technology: Technology is the application of science in general and physics in particular for practical purposes.
-A few advancements made in technology on the basis of physics as below.
+A few advancements have been made in technology on the basis of physics.

-However, if the laws and discoveries of physics are not used in a responsible way, it may prove a curse for the society.
-Nuclear weapons can destroy the whole humanity in no time.
+However, if the laws and discoveries of physics are not used in a responsible way, it may prove a curse for society.
+Nuclear weapons can destroy all of humanity in no time.